abought/imputationserver/docs/getting-started.md

 ### Population

 Please select whether to compare allele frequencies between your data and the reference panel.
-Please note that not every reference panel supports all sub-populations.

 In case your samples are mixed from different populations, please select **Skip** to skip the allele frequency check.
 For mixed populations, no QC-Report will be created.